komma-softhouse/filament-verifactu-docs/README.md

   conditions of the Punto General de Entrada de Facturas Electrónicas (FACe as the AGE's PGEFe); it also anchors the **advanced electronic signature** requirement on the invoice (per RD 1619/2012 art.
-10.1.a) → the XAdES signing step in `FacturaeInvoiceBuilder` (which throws rather than ever exporting unsigned XML), and `FaceClient` submission through the FACe gateway.
+10.1.a) → the XAdES signing step in `FacturaeInvoiceBuilder`.
+Signing is optional only for local inspection downloads (an unsigned `.xml` to validate externally); every submission to FACe is signed, always — the builder throws rather than ever exporting a silently-unsigned submission.
 - **Orden PRE/2971/2007, de 5 de octubre** — the original order
   establishing the facturae XML format for invoices addressed to the AGE.
-- FACe routes every invoice by **DIR3 codes** (órgano gestor / oficina contable / unidad tramitadora) → the DIR3 directory the plugin remembers per (issuer, recipient) and its management screen.
+- FACe routes every invoice by **DIR3 codes** (órgano gestor / oficina contable / unidad tramitadora) — all **three centres** travel on every submission, gestor/tramitador falling back to the accounting office (the single-code town-hall case) → the DIR3 directory the plugin remembers per (issuer, recipient) and its management screen.
 - **Ley 9/2017, de 8 de noviembre (LCSP), disposición adicional trigésima segunda, apartado 3** — creates the **FACeB2B** registry: subcontractors